Killer: A Journal of Murder (film): Production

 Screenwriter Tim Metcalfe found a copy of the book Killer: A Journal of Murder (1970) by Thomas Gaddis and Joe Long, in a used-book store.
 It dealt most directly with Panzram's unpublished memoir about his life and his insistence on having no regret for his numerous crimes.
 After reading it, Metcalfe spent five years attempting to get the story onto the screen, writing his own screenplay.
 Metcalfe dedicated his debut film to Sam Peckinpah because his film The Wild Bunch inspired his desire to become a director.
 In 1999, the film was referred to in Tomorrow by Midnight, starring Alexis Arquette.

 Filming locations in America included Connecticut and Rhode Island.
-Places within Connecticut included Groton, New London, and Norwich.
+Places within Connecticut included Groton, New London, and Norwich and Sonalysts Studios in Waterford.

 Thematic elements

 The film employs many flashbacks to flesh out Panzram's adult life.
 Significantly, it only briefly mentions his murders and instead concentrates on his experiences in prison and last relationship with Lesser.
 In some flashbacks, Woods reads Panzram's words from his unpublished manuscript.
 During such flashbacks, Seth Romatelli portrays the teenaged Carl Panzram.